ManjuLanjewar/vsd-hdp/README.md

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/c397a7e9-a8d3-4173-9e67-98679d106305)

 3) Introduction to Yosys and Logic Synthesis
-   * Yosysy is synthesizer tool used or converting RTL to netlist.
+   * Yosys is synthesizer tool used or converting RTL to netlist.

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/8002d046-99c8-4eaa-8132-5dcb22f6b6a6)